joelbarton-io/launch_school/RB120/assessment_prep/misc/concepts.md

     2. `super()` passes exactly zero `args` to superclass’ implementation of that method
     3. `super(*args)` passes specified args to superclass’ implementation of method
 ### super
+- passes all arguments provided it to the method in the superclass
 ```ruby
 class Card
   def greet